kwkoo/kserve-vllm/rag/README.md

 01. Access the frontend and click on the link to ingest documents to the vector database

-01. After the document ingestion process has completed, click on the `Refresh Database` button - this forces the query engine to refresh its connection to the vector database

 01. Access the front page of the frontend again and click on the link to run your queries

 01. Type your query into the prompt text field and click the `Query` button